ebrvkv/intasks/README.md

 Examples:
 - `go run cmd/requests/main.go` - with default parameters
 - `go run cmd/requests/main.go -t 600 -m 2 -p 500 -url https://ya.ru`

+## `cmd/policedpts`

+### Goal
+During 15 min programming part of the interview we need to create a CLI utility, using these docs https://data.police.uk/docs/, which will output each police force with its phone number in csv format, if it has a facebook account.
+Fields that we need in output: Force name, phone number, Facebook URL.

+### Usage

+Examples:
+- `go run cmd/policedpts/main.go`